-We have incurred an accumulated deficit of \$49.0 million through March 31, 2020 and we expect to incur substantial additional losses in the future as we operate our business and continue or expand our R&D activities and other operations.
+We have incurred an accumulated deficit of \$68.4 million through March 31, 2021 and we expect to incur substantial additional losses in the future as we operate our business and continue or expand our R&D activities and other operations.
 We have not generated any revenue from product sales to date, and we may not generate product sales revenue in the near future, if ever.
-As of March 31, 2020, we had a cash and cash equivalents balance of \$12.2 million and a positive working capital balance of \$11.4 million.

-The financial results have been prepared assuming we will continue to operate as a going concern, which contemplates the realization of assets and liabilities and commitments in the normal course of business.
+As of March 31, 2021, we had a cash and cash equivalents balance of \$29.6 million and a positive working capital balance of \$26.9 million.
+We have historically financed our operations through equity financings.
+While we believe that we will be able to settle our commitments and liabilities in the normal course of business as they fall due during the next 12 months, as a development-stage company with no current sources of revenue, we are dependent on our ability to raise funds (through public or private securities offerings, debt financings, government funding or grants, or other sources, which may include licensing, collaborations or other strategic transactions or arrangements) to support the ongoing advancement of our clinical trials and corporate activities.